 One of my favorite books is Island Beneath the Sea by Isabel Allende which tells the harrowing saga of Zarité from her slavery on a sugar plantation in Saint-Domingue through her escape and participation in the uprising and successful slave revolt in Haiti to her eventual arrival in New Orleans.
 It is historical fiction, but offers insight into a dark time and the struggles and strength associated with survival amidst such brutality.
 Here on St Croix, there’s a very similar and equally heroic story.

-70 years after the revolutionists in the thirteen colonies rose up from tyranny in 1776 and 14 years before slaves were emancipated in the United States, the slaves on St Croix banded together and coordinated an uprising.
+70 years after the revolutionists in the thirteen colonies rose up from tyranny in 1776 and 14 years before slaves were emancipated in the United States, the enslaved on St Croix banded together and coordinated an uprising.
 They were the second island in the Caribbean after Haiti to demand their freedom and set the precedent for emancipation throughout the Caribbean.
 Often it is said that Danish Governor Peter von Scholten abolished slavery.
-And while it is technically true, it was actually a slave uprising on July 3, 1848 that prompted him to do it much earlier than he had planned.
+And while it is technically true, it was actually a slave uprising on July 3, 1848, that prompted him to do it much earlier than he had planned.

 Appointed Governor-General in 1827 by King Frederick of Denmark, von Scholten was an advocate of the gradual emancipation of the slaves.
 Undoubtedly, his mistress and confidante, “free-coloured” Anna Heegaard, had an influence on his philosophies.
-The trans-Atlantic slave trade had ceased in 1803, but the brutality of forced slave labor on the sugar plantations continued throughout St Croix and the Caribbean.
-In 1839, von Scholten began building schools to educate slave children.
-And it was in 1847 that Governor von Scholten put forward his 12 year plan to emancipate the slaves.
+The trans-Atlantic slave trade had ceased in 1803, but the brutality of forced slave labor on the sugar plantations continued on St Croix and throughout the Caribbean.
+In 1839, von Scholten began building schools to educate enslaved children.
+And it was in 1847 that Governor von Scholten put forward his 12-year plan to emancipate the enslaved.
 A plan that was quite unpopular with local plantation owners.